 Local licensing authority for Ipswich is Ipswich Borough Council.

 Port, borough and county town of Suffolk.
 This is by far the largest settlement in the county and is built around the lowest crossing point of the tidal river Orwell (known as the river Gipping to the west of Stoke bridge).
-The modern town has expanded far beyond the medieval walled port settlement and today many large housing and industrial estates surround the central urban areas.
+The modern town has expanded far beyond the medieval walled port settlement and today many large domestic housing and industrial estates surround the older central shopping and administrative areas.

 In recent decades many new buildings have been built along the riverside and also around the historic Wet Dock, together with a new IP-City and the long awaited local university.
 This is now bringing new life to some of the most historic parts of town and replacing redundant industrial areas of the town and many old warehouses with new housing, leisure and work areas.

 An earlier, very short-lived college was previously founded by Cardinal Wolsey in 1528, just before he fell-out of favour with Henry VIII.
 Today very little of this college remains except for one back gate (in College Street).
 Although a plaque commemorating Wolsey's birth is attached to a building in St Nicholas Street, historians believe that he was actually born in the Black Horse (although the building wasn't a pub at the time).
 The confusion seems to have been caused by Wolsey's father then having a butchers' shop in the St Nicholas Street area.